tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 </html>
 ```

-2) Hmm - something has gone wrong.
-THe console gives a clue:
+2) Hmm - something has gone wrong when the client tries to download the web service.
+The console gives a clue:

 <hr>